james-card/coroutines/README.md

 This is a C coroutines library based on the work of [Tony Finch](http://www.dotat.at/cgi/git/picoro.git).
 This approach does not use dynamic memory.
 It segments the main stack into sub-stacks for the coroutines.
 This library aims to provide a full-featured set of functionality for coroutines in pure C (no assembly or dependencies on third-party libraries).
 Relative to what Tony originally wrote, the changes and extensions are as follows:
 * Removed use of assert.
 Functions now check for invalid parameters and have special return values for errors.
 * Fixed non-ISO C compliant passing of function pointers as parameters to calls that take void pointers.
-* Made `COROUTINE_STACK_SIZE` a compile-time define that defaults to 16 KB.
-  * NOTE: This also defines the stack size of the main routine (the function setting up the coroutines).
 * Added ID property to coroutine object and accompanying setter/getter.
   * This is provided so that the coroutine can identify its place in an array of croutine-specific storage.
 * Added coroutine mutexes.